Kingxukai/linux/Documentation/arch/x86/boot.rst

    };

   The type member is a SETUP_INDIRECT | SETUP_* type.
-However, it cannot be SETUP_INDIRECT itself since making the setup_indirect a tree structure could require a lot of stack space in something that needs to parse it and stack space can be limited in boot contexts.
+However, it cannot be SETUP_INDIRECT itself since making the woke setup_indirect a tree structure could require a lot of stack space in something that needs to parse it and stack space can be limited in boot contexts.